Sour Cream Pecan Muffins

 Makes 1 dozen muffins

 This is a quick, easy and delicious muffin recipe that came from my mother.
 Since the muffins are not very sweet, they can be served for breakfast, brunch, lunch or dinner.
-See the notes below for some suggestions and a whole wheat flour variation.
+See the notes below for some suggestions, as well as tips to convert the recipe into a healthier, but equally delicious whole wheat muffin.

 - 1-3/4 cups sifted all-purpose flour (see notes below)